OpenGATE/Gate/docs/defining_a_geometry.rst

      /gate/Phantom/placement/setRotationAngle       90 deg

 The *Phantom* volume is rotated by 90 degrees around the Y axis.
-The application of this rotation placement is illustrated in figure 3.14.
+The application of this rotation placement is illustrated in :numref:`Avant_rot`.

 .. figure:: Avant_rot.jpg
    :alt: Figure 21: Avant_rot